S2-group/NAPPA/Android-Studio-Plugin/readme.md

 #### Instrument OkHttpClient

-Searches for usage of [OkHttpClient](https://square.github.io/okhttp/4.x/okhttp/okhttp3/-ok-http-client/) to instantiate a [OkHTTP3 interceptors](https://github.com/square/okhttp/wiki/Interceptors).
+Searches for usage of [OkHttpClient](https://square.github.io/okhttp/4.x/okhttp/okhttp3/-ok-http-client/) to instantiate a [OkHttp Interceptors](https://square.github.io/okhttp/interceptors/).
 NAPPA serve intercepted requests whenever they are stored in the cache.
 Otherwise, they are rerouted to the origin server.